Accelerated procedure

 General (scope, grounds for accelerated procedures, time limits)

-The IPA provides in Article 49(1) that the application for international protection can be rejected as manifestly unfounded in an accelerated procedure if the applicant clearly does not qualify for international protection and the legally defined reasons for such a decision exist.
+The IPA provides in Article 49(1) that an application for international protection can be rejected as manifestly unfounded in an accelerated procedure if the applicant clearly does not qualify for international protection and the legally defined reasons for such a decision exist.
+Vulnerable groups are not exempt from the provision.
+However, the application of an unaccompanied minor can be rejected as manifestly unfounded only in case the safe country of origin concept is used or if the unaccompanied minor poses a threat to public order, public security, national security or has previously been removed from the territory for those reasons.[1]

 In line with Article 52 IPA, such reasons exist where: